 One of the nice things about Saturday night’s thrilling overtime win is that it gets to linger in our thoughts for several days.
 Following the 4-3 overtime win over the Florida Panthers Saturday night the Thrashers don’t play again until they travel to Carolina Wednesday night to take on the Hurricanes.

 But even so, the truth of the matter is this team needed a much better showing than the 2-2-1 record the played to over this recent all-important five game home stretch.
 It’s not just that they only procured 5 of a possible 10 points in the standing when they really needed more, but they played the role of gracious hosts far too well by allowing 8 total points to leave town with visiting teams…all of whom were Eastern Conference teams.

 So for those of you who may have held out hope that a good showing in those games would possibly catapult them back into the playoff race…needless to say it didn’t pan out that way.
-Now what you’re looking at is the team needing to
+Now what you’re looking at is the team needing to go something

 After last night’s most recent setback for the Thrashers, there were a lot of familiar lines coming from the losing locker room.
 It’s understandable I suppose…there’s really only so many ways you can describe yet another loss that materialized in much the same way a number of game have previously.